KibetRonoh/mosh/README.md

 This repository contains the completed GameHub project as of the end of part 2 of my React course.

-You can find the full course at: https://mosh-kappa.vercel.app/
+You can find Demo at: https://mosh-kappa.vercel.app/

 ## Getting Started